python/cpython/Doc/packaging/setupcfg.rst

 :version: 0.9

-This document describes the :file:`setup.cfg`, an ini-style configuration file (compatible with :class:`configparser.RawConfigParser`) used by Packaging to replace the :file:`setup.py` file.
+This document describes the :file:`setup.cfg`, an ini-style configuration file used by Packaging to replace the :file:`setup.py` file used by Distutils.
+This specification is language-agnostic, and will therefore repeat some information that's already documented for Python in the :class:`configparser.RawConfigParser` documentation.

 .. contents::
    :depth: 3